shubhssays/logs-streamer/README.md

 STEP 4: You can add permitted ip as command separated value in .env file.
 Alternatively, you can connect this app with database.
         But, you need to take care that *PERMITTED_IP_ADDRESS* (**defined in log_server.js**) should be comma separated string.

+STEP 5: If your IP is not listed *PERMITTED_IP_ADDRESS*, then to access logs you will need to enter password.
+You can also specify the *PASSWORD* in .env file.
+If password is not specified random strong password will be automatically created.

+STEP 6: Please make sure that *APP_NAME* should be already running using pm2.
+        This field cannot be empty.